 The easiest approach if you don’t have time to read the whole inspection report is to look only at the overall rating, and pick a school that is “Outstanding” (Ofsted) or “Excellent” (ISI).
 In my experience, some very nice schools are only rated “good” and some less spectacular ones can be rated “outstanding”, but on average, it is actually a very good indicator.
 Alison Fleming, Head Teacher at Newton Prep, explains: “The reality is that most independent schools will receive a mixture of the two top grades (“Excellent” or “Good”.
 There is an “Exceptional” grade for children’s achievements only).
 I would suggest that anything less than “Good” is a slight cause for concern in an independent school.”

 There are, however, a few additional aspects to consider.
 Ofsted in particular changes its priorities from time to time following political or other influence, so an Ofsted report from 2009 would not necessarily be comparable to a recent report.
 For example, five years ago it was possible for a school to be rated “Outstanding” overall even if the quality of teaching or achievement of pupils was only “good”, as long as many of the other categories were deemed outstanding.
 This is not the case anymore, which is why some say it has become harder for a school to be rated “Outstanding”, and you will always see some “Outstanding” schools from the past suddenly downgraded to “Good” or even “Requires Improvement”.
 This is especially true if there has been a change in leadership of a school since the last inspection.
 A new headteacher can turn around a school that “needs improvement”, or let a previously outstanding school deteriorate.
+Several previously outstanding schools have been rated “good” in recent inspections, alarming parents, but it might well be that nothing much has actually changed at the school, and the change in rating has simply resulted from stricter Ofsted inspections.

 In addition to those longer term changes, there can even be a tactical issue based on when a school is inspected in the inspection cycle.
 One West London Head Teacher told me that if you were the first school to be inspected after Ofsted changed its priorities (for example, now they were suddenly looking for diversity and signs of “hello” in fifty languages to be displayed at the entrance), you could get unlucky and be penalised.
 Heads may then share this information with their colleagues at other schools inspected later, and these would make sure to comply.
 So it could be easier to get an “outstanding” rating if your inspection came up later in the season.